tade0726/tedzhao-resume/readme.md

     </span>
 </p>

+- **Data Pipeline Development**
-- **Data Pipeline**: Designed and executed streamlined ETL processes for the RAINMAKR.AI platform, with a specialised focus on financial statements and stock market data.
-Utilised Databricks for optimal data handling and integration.
+  - Designed and executed streamlined ETL (Extract, Transform, Load) processes tailored for the RAINMAKR.AI platform, focusing on financial statements and stock market data.
+  - Utilized Databricks for enhanced data handling and integration, ensuring efficient data flow and storage.
+  - Implemented automation and monitoring in data pipelines using Dagster, and managed data transformation and modeling with DBT (Data Build Tool), optimizing the performance and reliability of data operations.

+- **Investment Strategy Enhancement**
-- **Investment Strategy**: Pioneered data analytics and machine learning methodologies to augment existing investment strategies, resulting in better financial outcomes.
+  - Led the integration of data analytics and machine learning techniques into the company's investment strategy framework, which significantly improved financial performance and decision-making processes.
+  - Conducted in-depth analysis of historical financial data to identify patterns and forecast market trends, aiding in the development of robust investment strategies.

-- **LLM Application for Finance**: Harnessing the power of Natural Language Processing (NLP) on news feeds, developed an application to represent individual stocks or companies.
-Employed embedding techniques to generate recommendations by measuring similarity between stocks or enterprises.
+- **LLM Application for Financial Analysis**
+  - Developed an innovative application leveraging Natural Language Processing (NLP) to analyze and interpret news feeds, focusing on individual stocks and companies.
+  - Employed advanced embedding techniques to generate actionable recommendations, by measuring the semantic similarity between different stocks or companies, facilitating informed investment decisions.

 ### Machine Learning Engineer - Skyscanner